afterfivetech/collective.videolink/README.txt

 I needed a way to display video links in a thumbnail gallery style view This provides a simple view for collections of video links.
-This is know to work with videos from youtube and vimeo.
+This is known to work with videos from youtube and vimeo.
 It also works with soundcloud and other oembedable links.